PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-12 05:10:10
+Last updated: 2024-04-12 05:11:15
-Random Quote: The legacy of that shield is... complicated. - Sam Wilson
+Random Quote: If you get pulled over for speeding, tell the policeman your spouse has diarrhea. - Phil Dunphy